Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Model

 To implement the BSFA model, the software \href{https://www2.stat.duke.edu/~mw/mwsoftware/BFRM/index.html} {BFRM} has been developed \citep{carvalho2008high}.
 However, the current version of BFRM has two major limitations.
 First, it only returns point estimates of parameters, without any quantification of uncertainty.
-Second, it can handle only independent data; therefore it does not account for within-individual correlation when supplied with longitudinal data.
+Second, it can handle only cross-sectional data; therefore it does not account for within-individual correlation when supplied with longitudinal data.

-\subsection{Modeling Correlated, Time-Dependent Factor Trajectories via DGP}
+\subsection{Modeling correlated, time-dependent factor trajectories via DGP}

 Several approaches treating factor trajectories ${y}_{a}(t)$, $a = 1,...,k$ as functional data have been proposed, including spline functions \citep{ramsay2009introduction}, differential equations \citep{james2019dynamic}, autoregressive models \citep{penny2002bayesian}, and Gaussian Processes (GP)\citep{shi2011gaussian}.
 As mentioned previously, we are interested in incorporating the cross-correlation among different factors into the model.
-GPs are well-suited to this task because DGPs can account for the inter-dependence of factors in a straight-forward manner.
+GP are well-suited to this task because DGP can account for the inter-dependence of factors in a straight-forward manner.
 Indeed, the DGP model has been widely applied to model dependent multi-output time series in the machine learning community \citep{alvarez2011computationally}, where it is also known as ``multitask learning''.
-Sharing information between tasks using DGPs can improve prediction compared to using Independent Gaussian Processes (IGPs) \citep{caruana1997multitask,bonilla2007multi}.
-DGPs have also been used to model correlated, multivariate spatial data in the field of geostatistics \citep{genton2015cross}, improving prediction performance over IGPs \citep{dey2020graphical}.
+Sharing information between tasks using DGP can improve prediction compared to using independent Gaussian Processes (IGP) \citep{bonilla2007multi, cheng2020sparse}.
+DGP have also been used to model correlated, multivariate spatial data in the field of geostatistics, improving prediction performance over IGP \citep{dey2020graphical}.